Udon Noodles with Asparagus and Cashews

 - 8-ounce package udon noodles (see Note)

-- 1 1/2 pounds slender asparagus, bottoms scraped if necessary,
+- 1 pound slender asparagus, bottoms scraped if necessary,

-- 2 tablespoons reduced sodium soy sauce, or to taste
+- 1 tablespoon reduced-sodium soy sauce, or more, to taste

-- 1/4 cup chopped cashew pieces, or more as desired
+- 1/2 cup chopped cashew pieces, more or less as desired

 - Dried hot red pepper flakes, Sriracha sauce, or other hot sauce, optional